 Research & Projects

-Dr. Grabowski and her research groups have conducted a series of major maritime risk assessments over the past twenty years, along with colleagues at the George Washington and Virginia Commonwealth Universities.
+Dr. Grabowski and her research groups are currently (2017-2018) developing a Big Data Risk Analytics assessment for the U.S. Coast Guard, including a prototype decision support capability for District 8/Sector New Orleans.
+This work follows a series of major maritime risk assessments over the past twenty years, along with colleagues at the George Washington and Virginia Commonwealth Universities.
 These risk assessments – in Prince William Sound, Alaska, the lower Mississippi River, and two studies in Puget Sound – developed the risk framework and the suite of risk assessment tools now utilized by the U.S. Coast Guard in its Port and Waterways Safety Assessment process (PAWSA).
 In addition, the consultative analytic-deliberative risk processes adopted and followed by their research groups serve as models for risk assessment activities around the world, echoing the best practices advocated by the National Research Council (Stern & Fineberg, 1996).

 Dr. Grabowski is a licensed former merchant officer and retired LCDR in the US Naval Reserve.
 She received a B.S. in Marine Transportation/Nautical Science from the U.S. Merchant Marine Academy, and an M.B.A., an M.S., Industrial Engineering, and a Ph.D. in Management/Information Systems from Rensselaer Polytechnic Institute.
-Her current research focuses on the effectiveness of social media in extreme warning events such as the Sendai, Japan tsunami; and the impact of technology on the performance of high reliability virtual organizations such as financial cybersecurity systems, global offshore oil and gas operations, and large-scale natural disaster debris removal systems.
 In general, her research focuses on the impact of technology in safety-critical systems; risk analysis and risk mitigation in large-scale systems; and the role of human and organizational error in high consequence settings.